Resources

 5) Improves mood and reduces stress

-Increasing your intake of foods high in magnesium will also have a positive influence on mood and stress responses.
+Increasing your intake of foods high in magnesium will also positively influence mood and stress responses.
 The nutrient can alleviate symptoms related to anxiety and depression to promote mental well-being.

 6) Improves muscle health

 Your mg requirement per day will depend on various factors.
-Take a look at this table for a rough idea of recommended magnesium intake according to age and gender.
+Let us look at this table for a rough idea of recommended magnesium intake according to age and gender:

 Age Group